Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

 The first line of the definition has various elements that can be hidden with {{ CSS }}.

+TODO change this to a RTO + tags to enable/disable

 === "Hide entire first line"